reed-college/cs-virtualmachine/README.md

     vagrant up

 Note, in both cases, the files you saved in the cs-virtualmachine directory are not affected by the "vagrant destroy" command.

+## Troubleshooting

+#### GUI does not load after installation
+    - You may not be on the latest version of VirtualBox's Guest Additions.
+In the cs-virtualmachine folder, run "vagrant vbguest --do install" and then perform a "vagrant reload"